chetnax1705-ctrl/HaulSafe/README.md

 🚛 HaulSafe

-India's first software-layer compliance platform for truck fleet management — enforcing driver rest limits that exist in law but never in practice.
+ A software-layer compliance platform for truck fleet management — enforcing driver rest limits that exist in law but never in practice.

 The Problem